This easy Crock Pot Pepper steak is made with tender beef strips, peppers, onion and a tomato based sauce. The flavor is amazing!

 Crock Pot Pepper Steak

-- 2 lbs round steak or sirloin tip steak cut into 2-inch strips
+- 2 lbs round steak or sirloin tip steak, cut into 1-inch strips

 - 1 beef bouillon cube

-- Sprinkle strips of beef with garlic powder.
+- Season strips of beef with garlic powder, salt and pepper.

 - Once they are all browned, transfer beef to crock pot.

 - In a small bowl, crush and mix bouillon cube with hot water until dissolved.
 Then stir in cornstarch until dissolved.
 Pour this slurry into the crock pot with the beef.